 The following plugin will manage the license of a maven project and its dependencies; it will also update file headers, download dependency licenses, check third-party licenses, etc.

 Now, back to coding.
 Or even better – to seeing the results of your hard work.
 The chances are that you will need some kind of web or application server for running your code, and you want to able to deploy to that server in no time.
 Another kind of plugins that will be helping you from the very first day of the project.

 Some of the plugins that can be mentioned here:

 - Apache Tomcat plugin

 - Jetty plugin

 - WildFly plugin

 - …or any other deploy plugin, depending on your application

 Every decent project must also be properly documented.
 However, this is something that developers might postpone until the end.
 Well, no more!
-These kind of plugins will help you to get started early, and will help you to produce some beautiful (maybe?) and maintainable docs.
+This kind of plugins will help you to get started early and will help you to produce some beautiful (maybe?) and maintainable docs.